2D Art and Animation

 - Assign vertex weights to bones (Weights mode)

-IK Constraints in Spine work via two- or three-bone chains.
-For limbs, it's mandatory: the animator moves the IK target (hand position), and the shoulder-forearm-hand chain automatically aligns.
-Without IK, animating limbs in FK wastes twice the time.
+Path Constraints — a bone follows a curve.
+Used for tails, hair, tentacles, ropes — any elements that need to bend organically.
+IK Constraints in Spine work through a two- or three-bone chain.
+For limbs this is essential: the animator moves the IK target (hand position), and the shoulder-forearm-hand chain is set automatically.
+Without IK, animating limbs in FK takes twice as long.

 Spine Integration in Unity